StevenWeir038/Artisan-Yarns/README.md

 Includes:
 - header and footer links
 - simple 4 field form including name, email, subject and message
-- post button for the form content to be emailed to the site owner
+- post button for the form content to be emailed to the site owner (currently just saves to view in Admin)

 ![contact](documents/readme/features/contact.png "contact")